vippsas/vipps-report-api/api-guide/README.md

 ![MobilePay](../images/mp.png) *Available for MobilePay in selected markets at the [Vipps MobilePay joint platform launch](https://www.vippsmobilepay.com/#about).*

-The Report API can provide you with information about your payments with Vipps MobilePay.
-In particular, it is used to aggregate information across the API platform, and it can contain data for many payments at once.
+The Report API provides accounting partners you with information about their merchant's payments.
+It's used to aggregate information across the API platform, and it can contain data for many payments at once.

 The following topics are described: